SPS-L/cigre-cyprus.org/content/authors/kabouris/_index.md

 ---

 Yannis Kabouris was born in Athens on 1962.
 He holds a Diploma on Electrical Engineering (1985) and a PhD (1992), both from the National Technical University of Athens.
 From 1991 until 2001 he was working in the Public Power Corporation (PPC) - System Studies Department.
 He joined the Hellenic Transmission System Operator (HTSO) on 2001 and the Independent Power Transmission Operator of Greece (IPTO) on 2011.

+Currently, he is BoD Chairman and CEO of SELENE CC, Director in IPTO and Vice President of MeD-TSO.
+He is also the Chairman of the CIGRE National committee of Greece, a Distinguished member of CIGRE and Senior member of IEEE.